 As well as offering a free 30-day trial of the paid plans, there is a freemium version which includes three social profiles, thirty scheduled messages, and one user.
 Overall, even by Hootsuite’s admission, it is “limited”.

 Therefore, to be able to test whether the plans meet your business needs, you are likely going to have to test one of the two lower-tier plans, Professional or Team.
 Both are fully functional trials, which means you get 30-days to test all of the features included in the specific plan.
+Take a look at their pricing plans before you get started though and see which one works best for you.

 Whilst this is all great news, the main caveat with Hootsuite is the lack of trial period for customers of the upper two plans, Business or Enterprise.
 Instead of a free trial, you can request a demo, and before making the purchase a member of the Sales team will reach out to you to help you with the process, provide you with an estimate on price and give you a demo of the plan.